Certification: AI-driven Test Automation

 check that page contains text "Welcome, Jacob!"

-Testing a 2FA authentication via an email:
+Testing 2FA via an email:

 check that email to saved value "newEmail" was received